callstack/delightful-ux-training-app/README.md

 - Use `concat` node to add 'deg' sufix to the `rotateY`.
 - Use opacity and rotate values in `transform` style of proper elements.

+#### Progressbar

+If you have some time now, try to implement a progress bar!
+A progress bar should:

+- animate or stop when play or pause is pressed - translateX property of progress bar indicator
+- animate equally long to current song duration
+- resume animation from the position where stopped
+- reset when song changes

+You will need:

+- `block`, `eq`, `set`, `cond`
+- math functions - `multiply`, `divide`, `sub`
+- `runLinearTiming` function we created before
+- `Value` and `Clock` - of course